Nice to meet you.

 Businesses in stage four are often described as “rattling rocket ships” and are growing so rapidly that if not managed properly, they could end up collapsing altogether.

-Owners of businesses at this stage face the reality that they can no longer be involved in everything due to the complexity of the organization and the speed at which it is expanding.
-Delegation of responsibilities to talented management staff who can carry the torch is key.
+At this stage, business owners face the reality that they can no longer be involved in everything due to the complexity of the organization and the speed at which it is expanding.
+Delegating responsibilities to talented management staff who can carry the torch is key.

 Stage four businesses should focus on a growth strategy to fuel expansion sustainably.
 Outside investment is a common business funding strategy that many companies use to help them scale at this level, as well as find ways to increase demand through brand awareness and marketing.
 Those that survive the “rattling rocketship ride” move to stage five.